+(1) In this regulation, -

-- (1) In these Regulations- - "expense risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the level or trend of the expenses incurred in servicing insurance contracts. - (2) Under regulation 93(2)(e), an insurer's expense risk capital requirement is the insurer's loss in basic own-funds resulting from the combination of the following instantaneous permanent changes- - (a) an increase of 10% in the amount of expenses taken into account in the calculation of the insurer's technical provisions; and - (b) an increase of in the expense inflation rate used by the insurer in the calculation of its technical provisions by an absolute value of 1%. - (3) With regard to reinsurance obligations, an insurer must apply the changes referred to in paragraph (2) to its own expenses and, if relevant, to the expenses of the cedant.
+- "expense risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the level or trend of the expenses incurred in servicing insurance contracts. - (2) The expenses incurred in servicing insurance costs must include overhead expenses and must exclude investment management expenses. - (3) Under regulation 73(2)(e), an insurer's expense risk capital requirement is the insurer's loss in basic own-funds resulting from the combination of the following instantaneous permanent changes, - (a) an increase of 10% in the amount of expenses taken into account in the calculation of the insurer's technical provisions; and - (b) an increase of in the expense inflation rate used by the insurer in the calculation of its technical provisions by an absolute value of 1%. - (4) With regard to reinsurance obligations, an insurer must apply the changes referred to in paragraph (3) to its own expenses and, if relevant, to the expenses of the cedant.

-99 Revision risk capital requirement
+79 Revision risk capital requirement

-- (1) In these Regulations- - "revision risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from fluctuations in the level or trend of the revision rates applied to annuities, due to changes in the legal environment or in the state of health of the person insured. - (2) Under regulation 93(2)(f), an insurer's revision risk capital requirement is the insurer's loss in basic own-funds resulting from an instantaneous permanent increase of 3% in the amount of annuity benefits only on annuity insurance obligations if the benefits payable under the underlying insurance contracts could increase as a result of changes in the legal environment or in the state of health of the person insured.
+- (1) In this regulation, - - "revision risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from fluctuations in the level or trend of the revision rates applied to annuities, due to changes in the legal environment or in the state of health of the person insured.

+(2) Under regulation 73(2)(f), an insurer's revision risk capital requirement is the insurer's loss in basic own-funds resulting from an instantaneous permanent increase of 3% in the amount of annuity benefits only on annuity insurance obligations if the benefits payable under the underlying insurance contracts could increase as a result of changes in the legal environment or in the state of health of the person insured.

-100 Life catastrophe risk capital requirement
+80 Life catastrophe risk capital requirement

-"life catastrophe risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as

-- applicable) to risks arising from the significant uncertainty of pricing and provisioning assumptions related to extreme or irregular events. - (2) Under regulation 93(2)(g), an insurer's life catastrophe risk capital requirement is the insurer's loss in basic own-funds resulting from an instantaneous absolute addition of 0.15% to the mortality rates that are used by the insurer in the calculation of its technical provisions to reflect the mortality experience in the 12 months following the valuation date. - (3) The life catastrophe risk shock scenario must be calculated allowing for insurance obligations that are contingent on mortality, i.e. if an increase in mortality rates can lead to either an increase or a decrease in technical provisions without the risk margin, and hence must take into account the assumptions in regulations 94(5) and 94(6).
+- (1) In this regulation, - - "life catastrophe risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from the significant uncertainty of pricing and provisioning assumptions related to extreme or irregular events. - (2) Under regulation 73(2)(g), an insurer's life catastrophe risk capital requirement is the insurer's loss in basic own-funds resulting from an instantaneous absolute addition of 0.15% to the mortality rates that are used by the insurer in the calculation of its technical provisions to reflect the mortality experience in the 12 months following the valuation date. - (3) The life catastrophe risk shock scenario must be calculated allowing for insurance obligations that are contingent on mortality, i.e. if an increase in mortality rates can lead to either an increase or a decrease in technical provisions without the risk margin, and hence must take into account the assumptions in regulations 74(5) and 74(6).

-101 Health underwriting risk capital requirement
+81 Health underwriting risk capital requirement